bitbldr/sprocket/README.md

 Actor](https://hexdocs.pm/gleam_otp/0.1.3/gleam/otp/actor/) OTP process (i.e. gen_server) and
 changes to the state (via dispatch) result in a re-render of the view.

-This library is a collection of patterns and common functions that facilitate building declarative views from composable functional components.
 Component interfaces snap together and are used to create higher-level views.
-Data flows down into components in the form of props and out of components in the form of events.
-It's useful to think of the data flow as "uni-directional" in that **State** always flows down via props while **Events** bubble up using handler functions (passed in as props, e.g. `on_some_event("Something happened")`).
+Data flows down into components in as props and out of components as events.
+Data flow as "uni-directional" in that **State** always flows down via props while **Events** bubble up via handler functions (passed in as props, e.g. `on_some_event("Something happened")`).

 This library is currently in a **proof of concept** state and should be considered highly unstable.
 There is still a lot of work to be done, including building out all HTML